WesH0use/AWS_Developer_Notes/SQS_Developmnt.md

 AWS KMS combines secure, highly available hardware and software to provide a key management system scaled for the cloud.
 When you use Amazon SQS with AWS KMS, the data keys that encrypt your message data are also encrypted and stored with the data they protect.

 You can choose to have SQS encrypt messages stored in both Standard and FIFO queues using an encryption key provided by AWS Key Management Service (KMS).

+### A senior cloud engineer designs and deploys online fraud detection solutions for credit card companies processing millions of transactions daily.
+The Elastic Beanstalk application sends files to Amazon S3 and then sends a message to an Amazon SQS queue containing the path of the uploaded file in S3.
+The engineer wants to postpone the delivery of any new messages to the queue for at least 10 seconds.
+Which SQS feature should the engineer leverage?

+**Use DelaySeconds parameter**

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SQS offers two types of message queues.
+Standard queues offer maximum throughput, best-effort ordering, and at-least-once delivery.
+SQS FIFO queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.

+**Delay queues** _let you postpone the delivery of new messages to a queue for several seconds, for example, when your consumer application needs additional time to process messages._ **If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.
+The default (minimum) delay for a queue is 0 seconds.
+The maximum is 15 minutes**.